 Wow!
 Did the girls (Gr.
-3 and Kindergarten) ever have
+3 and Kindergarten) ever have fun with this project.

 Choose Christmas colors (like we did) or colors that match the recipient's kitchen.

 Give as a stand alone gift or include some new store bought napkins.